astropy/photutils/docs/install.rst

   deblending segmented sources.

 * `scikit-learn <https://scikit-learn.org/>`_ 1.0 or later:  Used in
-  `~photutils.psf.DBSCANGroup` to create star groups.
+  `~photutils.psf.SourceGrouper` to create star groups.

 * `gwcs <https://github.com/spacetelescope/gwcs>`_ 0.18 or later:
   Used in `~photutils.datasets.make_gwcs` to create a simple celestial